 Mumbet was a slave in Massachusetts when she heard the state constitution's provision, "All men are born free and equal, and have certain natural, essential, and unalienable rights."
 If that's so, she thought, then I should be free too!
 With the help of a young lawyer named Theodore Sedgwick, Mumbet dared to challenge the legality of slavery under the constitution.
 Thanks to their work, in 1783 slavery was officially outlawed in Massachusetts — freeing 5,000 slaves in the state.
 This fascinating picture book biography tells Mumbet's story, accented with vivid illustrations, creating a sense of hope that all injustice can be righted with determination.

-Lena Horne born into a family of teachers and activists, and by the age of 2, she was already a member of the NAACP.
-Inspired by her mother's dream, Lena became an actress — the first black actress to receive a studio contract.
-As her fame grew, she dared to decline the stereotypical roles that she was offered all too often — she was not going to play a mammy or a maid! — and she refused to use segregated entrances.
+By the age of 2, Lena Horne was already a member of the NAACP, following her activist family.
+Inspired by her mother's dream, Lena became the first Black actress to receive a studio contract.
+As her fame grew, she dared to decline the stereotypical roles that she was offered, and she refused to use segregated entrances.
 Her powerful voice became an rallying cry to many as she joined civil rights rallies and urged people to remember, "You have to be taught to be second class; you're not born that way."
-While written as a picture book, this biography of Horne reveals the complicated life of one of Hollywood's first black stars; its challenging themes and advanced vocabulary make it an intriguing and inspiring pick for older children.
+While written as a picture book, this biography of Horne's challenging themes and advanced vocabulary make it an intriguing and inspiring pick for older children.

 Sarah Breedlove Walker was born in 1870 to former slaves, and she was determined to become more than her family could have dreamed possible a generation earlier.
 In her 30s, she realized that no company was making cosmetics or hair care products for African-American women.
 After tinkering with formulas (and changing her name to the more French-sounding Madam C. J. Walker) she started selling door to door.
 By 1912, the Mme.
 C.J.
 Walker Manufacturing Company was one of the biggest companies in America and Walker was the first American woman to become a self-made millionaire.
 This true story of the inventor, entrepreneur, and philanthropist who created a whole new field of beauty products is sure to fascinate readers.
 Adults can read more about Walker in On Her Own Ground: The Life and Times of Madam C.J.
 Walker.

 Growing up in Florida in the 1890s, young Augusta loved playing with clay, sculpting it into little figures of animals and people.
-Her mother paid her play no mind, but her father disapproved, thinking she was wasting her time.
+Her father, a stern preacher, felt she was wasting time on idle nonsense.
 However, as she grew, Savage's sculpting talent grew too, until she had to make a choice: pursuing her dream would mean leaving behind everything she knew.
 She dared to take the step of moving to New York City, and got accepted to an art school.
 Surrounded by other artists of the Harlem Renaissance, she became an artist and an instructor, passing on her love of art to others.
 This lovely biography draws on the spare facts about Savage's life and childhood to create a warm portrait of a woman who never gave up on her dream.